beego/beedoc/en-US/install/bee.md

 ### Commnad bale

 This commnad is currently only available to developer team.
 It's mainly used for  compressing all the static files in to a single binary file.
 So we don't need to carry  static files including js, css, images and views when publish the project.
 Those files will be self-extracting with non-overwrite when program starts.

+## Bee tool configuration

+You may notice that there is a file named `bee.json` in bee tool source code folder, this file is the configuration file of beego.
+The full features haven't been done yet, but there are some options you'd like to use for now:

+- `"version": 0`: version of file, for checking incompatible format version.
+- `"go_install": false`: if you use full import path like `github.com/user/repo/subpkg`, then you can enable this opetion to run `go install` and speed up you build processes.
+- `"watch_ext": []`: add other file extensions to watch(only watch `.go` files by default).
+- `"dir_structure":{}`: if your folders' name are not same as MVC classic name, you can use this option use change them.
+- `"cmd_args": []`: add command arguments for every start.
+- `"envs": []`: setting environment variables for every start.